AliceO2Group/WebUi/Framework/docs/guide/scale-app.md

-# Guide - Scaling the application
+# Frontend - Scaling the application

 ### Files